Three-dimensional receptivity of hypersonic sharp and blunt cones to free-stream planar waves using hierarchical input-output analysis: Results

+The maximum amplification of the wall pressure occurs in very localized azimuthal positions.
+Figure \ref{fig:azimuthal_positions}(a) shows the absolute value of wall pressure as a function of the azimuth for several streamwise positions.
+The peak amplitude occurs around $\theta = \ang{60}$.
+A slice through the boundary layer instability at $\theta = \ang{60}$ and $x = 1.0 \unit{\metre}$ confirms that the growing instability is the Mack first mode.
+Wall-normal profiles of fluctuating velocity are shown in Figure \ref{fig:azimuthal_positions}(c), and the agreement between the profiles and the Mack first mode shapes is excellent.

+Profiles of fluctuating wall pressure and absolute value of the Chu energy amplitude are shown in Figure \ref{fig:f10_wall_amplification}(a) and (c), respectively.
+Each of the profiles show a best fit with corresponding amplification curves from an LST at several oblique wavenumbers at a frequency of 10 kHz.
+Because the dominant instability is modal in nature, the wall energy profiles may be used to estimate the initial amplitude using a best fit.
+In turn, this may be used to compute the receptivity coefficients.
+The receptivity coefficient for the sharp cone at 10 kHz is $C_a = 346$, which is two orders of magnitude higher than the Mack second mode receptivity for the sharp cone at 70 kHz.
+This is largely due to the strong spatial transient growth, which occurs upstream of the predicted neutral point of the first mode.

-We now turn to an I/O analysis of the blunt cone at a low frequency.
-The gain from the I/O analysis of the blunt cone at 10 \unit{\kilo\hertz} is shown in Figure \ref{fig:gain_forcing_direction_all}(c).
+We now turn to an I/O analysis of the 3.6 mm blunt cone at the same low frequency.
+The gains from the H-IO analysis of the blunt cone at 10 \unit{\kilo\hertz} is shown in Figure \ref{fig:io_results_f10}(d) alongside the gain from the sharp cone at 10 kHz.
 The largest gain is around 320 with a decay that approaches one as the number of directions approaches 100.
 Approximately 20 directions capture 90\% of the amplified physical mechanisms in the flow.
 The second leading direction has a gain less than half that of the first.
-This gain is much higher than that for the higher frequencies \jwnresolved{on the blunt cone,} but is lower than the sharp cone at high frequency.
+This gain is around three times smaller than the sharp cone at 10 kHz.

-The input forcing distribution for $D_1$ is shown in Figure \ref{fig:input_forcing_directions_all}\jwnresolved{(e)} along with its physical realization in Figure \ref{fig:input_forcing_directions_all}\jwnresolved{(f)}.
-The leading input distribution contains purely a $w$-vortical wave with a very strong, narrow peak around $\psi = \ang{88}$.
-The global linear response to the $D_1$ optimal forcing is shown in Figure \ref{fig:pressure_iso_surfaces_firstmode}.
-The red-blue contours on the outer surface near the upstream tip of the cone show free-stream spanwise velocity perturbations corresponding to the input distribution in Figure \jwnresolved{\ref{fig:input_forcing_directions_all}(e).} The strong peak at a high angle causes a thin band of highly angled waves clustered near the x-z plane and the cone tip.
-The brown-green contours \jwnresolved{in Figures \ref{fig:pressure_iso_surfaces_firstmode}} \jwnresolved{and \ref{fig:tip_receptivity}} show strong streamwise growth of pressure disturbances in the boundary layer.
-Figure \ref{fig:tip_receptivity}(b) shows also shows the strong transmission of vorticity through the shock from the incident wave.
+The input forcing distribution for $D_1$ is shown in Figure \ref{fig:io_results_f10}(e), along with its physical realization in Figure \ref{fig:io_results_f10}(f).
+The leading input distribution contains purely a $w$-vortical wave with a very strong, narrow peak around $\psi = \ang{88}$ in the same manner as the sharp cone.
+The strong peak at a high angle causes a thin band of highly angled waves clustered near the $x$-$z$ plane and the cone tip.
+The contours in Figure \ref{fig:tip_receptivity}(c) show strong streamwise growth of pressure disturbances in the boundary layer.
+Figure \ref{fig:tip_receptivity}(d) also shows the strong transmission of vorticity through the shock from the incident wave in a similar manner as before.